ElliotKillick/windows-vs-linux-loader-architecture/README.md

 In POSIX, [`dlopen` returns a symbol table handle](https://pubs.opengroup.org/onlinepubs/9699919799/functions/dlopen.html#tag_16_95_04).
 On my GNU/Linux system, this [handle points to the object's own `link_map`](https://elixir.bootlin.com/glibc/glibc-2.38/source/elf/dl-sym.c#L152) structure located in the heap.
 This handle is opaque, meaning you must not access the contents behind it directly (they could change between versions, and it's **implementation dependent**); instead, only pass this handle to other `dl*` functions.

 How cool is that?
-That's like if Windows serviced your `LoadLibrary` request by handing you back the module's `LDR_DATA_TABLE_ENTRY`!
+That's like if Windows serviced your `LoadLibrary` request by handing you back a pointer to the module's `LDR_DATA_TABLE_ENTRY`!

+Microsoft's reasoning for `LoadLibrary`'s return type would appear to be that [`LoadLibrary` doesn't always load a library in the traditional sense](https://devblogs.microsoft.com/oldnewthing/20141120-00/?p=43573).

 ## Investigating COM Server Deadlock from `DllMain`